creatorbe/creatorbe.github.io/about.md

 * Development

-For details about documentations included source and license, you can directly visit project file on my github repository [creatorbe.github.io](https://github.com/creatorbe/creatorbe.github.io)
+I already posted how this blog [work behind the scenes]().
+For details documentations included source and license, you can directly check the project on my github repository [creatorbe.github.io](https://github.com/creatorbe/creatorbe.github.io)

 Warning